-- 1. List the provisions of the land use code that allows the proposal. - A. Per the City of Spokane Zoning map, the subject parcel is in the R1 Zone. - B. According to Spokane Municipal Code Section 17c.111.030- Characteristics of Residential Zones, the R1 zone is a low-intensity residential zone.
-The zone allows a range of housing choices built at the general scale and height of detached houses.
-This includes both detached and attached homes and middle housing types. - C. Section 17c.111.115 states the following uses are allowed: single-unit residential building, middle housing, accessory dwelling unit, manufactured home and multi-unit residential building. - D. Section 17C.111.205 Development Standard Tables will be met, including density, lot frontage and lot setbacks. - E. Per Section 17C.111.210(B), land within a critical area may be subtracted from the calculation of density.
-The project area includes slopes greater than 30% - F. The remaining portions of Section 17C.111 2xx are or will be met as appropriate - 2.
+- 1. List the provisions of the land use code that allows the proposal. - A. Per the City of Spokane Zoning map, the subject parcel is in the RSF Zone. - B. According to Spokane Municipal Code Section 17c.110.030- Characteristics of Residential Zones, the RSF zone is a low-density single-family residential zone.
+It allows a minimum of four and a maximum of ten dwelling units per acre.
+The RSF zone is applied to areas that are designated residential 4-10 on the land use plan map of the Comprehensive plan. - C. Section 17c.110.115 states the following uses are allowed: single family residence (attached and detached) traditional housing, zero lot line, accessory dwelling unit and manufactured homes. - D. Section 17C.110.200 Development Standard Table 17C.110-3 will be met, including density, lot frontage and lot setbacks. - E. Section 17C.110.205 (F) land within a critical area may be subtracted from the calculation of density.
+The project area includes slopes greater than 30% - F. Section 17C.110.208 Lot Dimension standards will be met. - G. The remaining portions of Section 17C.110 2xx are or will be met as appropriate - 2.
 Please explain how the proposal is consistent with the comprehensive plan designation and goals, objectives and policies for the property.